jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

     This will create the two Flows, and then repeatedly do the following, every 20 seconds:

-    1. index 5 Documents
+    1. Index 5 Documents
-    2. send a `DUMP` request to the DBMS (Index) Flow to dump its data to a specific location
+    2. Send a `DUMP` request to the DBMS (Index) Flow to dump its data to a specific location
-    3. send a `ROLLING_UPDATE` request to the Query Flow to take down its Indexers and start them again, with the new data located at the respective path
+    3. Send a `ROLLING_UPDATE` request to the Query Flow to take down its Indexers and start them again, with the new data located at the respective path

     **Notice** the logs of the operations.